gjtorikian/panda-docs/README.md

 *  `--keepFirstHeader`                If set, keeps the first header (`<h1>`) detected
 *  `--baseUrl STRING `                Base url of all links [./]
 *  `--keepOutDir`                     Does not wipe output directory before building (defaults to `false`)
+*  `--safeWords`                      An array of words not to complain about when performing a spellcheck test

 ## Jade Templates